 - 11. The SP notifications and SPMC framework notification bitmaps for both VMs and SPs are written to by the SPMC. - 12.
-The Framework provides an interface to the Receiver to specify which endpoint can signal a particular notification.
-The Receiver notification is bound to the Sender endpoint.
-Also see 9.4.2 Notification binding. - 13.
-The Framework provides an interface to the Receiver to determine the identity of the notification.
-Also see 17.6 FFA NOTIFICATION GET. - 14.
-The Framework provides no guarantees when a notification will be handled by the Receiver. - 15.
+The Framework provides an interface to the Receiver to determine the identity of the notification and its Sender.
+Also see 15.6 FFA\NOTIFICATION\GET. - 13.
+The Framework provides no guarantees when a notification will be handled by the Receiver. - 14.
 The Framework does not provide a mechanism for a Sender to determine if the Receiver has handled the notification.
 If required, the Sender and Receiver must enable this through an IMPLEMENTATION DEFINED mechanism.

-Guidance on discovering support for notifications is provided in 9.7 Feature discovery.
+Guidance on discovering support for notifications is provided in 7.7 Feature discovery.